-My research is concerned with official records, data and power, particularly in post-colonial contexts.
-Through the Displacements and Diasporas project, I have worked to foster international dialogue around displaced archives.
-In my work on open government and open data, I have introduced record-keeping principles and techniques into open government policy and data curation to help address information asymmetry.
-My recent publications include Displaced Archives, an edited volume published in 2017, and I am series editor of the Routledge Studies in Archives series.
+Dr. Lowry has a PhD from University College London and a Masters in Information Management from Curtin University.
+His research is concerned with official records, data and power, particularly in colonial, post-colonial and diasporic contexts.
+Through the Displacements and Diasporas project, he has worked to foster international dialogue around displaced archives.
+In his work on open government and open data, he has introduced record-keeping principles and techniques into open government policy and data curation to help address information asymmetry.
+His interest in the history of archival thinking led to the formation of the Archival Discourses research network.
+He is also co-PI on the Refugee Rights in Records project.
+His recent publications include Displaced Archives, an edited volume published in 2017, and he is series editor of the Routledge Studies in Archives series.